luffy9x/Tech_explore/pydantic/README.md

 - They let you enforce rules where one field depends on another.
 - Example: end_date must be after start_date, or password_confirm must match password.

+## 9. Properties and Computed Fields
+**Properties**
+- It's a function where you can access like an attribute and the calculation in the function is made on-the-fly **Cached_properties**
+- It's like Properties but it has the cached feature, you don't have to recaculate again.
+But you need to make sure that all the attribute which gonna be used in the calculation, is "frozen".
+- You can not "set" the property, only "get"

+**Computed Fields**

+- A computed field in Pydantic is a special kind of field that is calculated from other fields but is also treated like a real field when you export or serialize your model (.model_dump(), .model_dump_json()).
+It’s basically a property that shows up in .dict()/.json()
+- You can do 'alias' with "computed Fields"

+## 10. Custom Serializers using Annotated Types

+In Pydantic v2, you can control how fields are serialized (exported via .model_dump() or .model_dump_json()) by attaching a serializer function using **Annotated** + **PlainSerializer**.
+This lets you separate input validation from output representation.

+Why use this?
+- Security → mask passwords, tokens, sensitive fields.
+- Formatting → pretty-print dates, decimals, enums, money.
+- Separation of concerns → input validation vs. output serialization are independent.